-This project is the redevelopment of an early 20th century Nuttelex factory into a 7-storey office building.
+Situated on the traditional lands of the Wurundjeri People of the Kulin Nation, this project is the redevelopment of an early 20th century Nuttelex factory into a seven-storey office building.
 A glass curtain wall floats above the single-storey heritage façade, folded away from the corner and peeled back on the eastern side, allowing some breathing room to the original building.

 The long southern elevation is articulated with a pleated curtain wall facade, paying homage to the traditional saw tooth rooves of the area.
 A chevron pattern in the ceramic frit applied to the curtain wall, softens the glass reflections from a distance, while providing a fine grain to internal occupants and reducing glare.
 Fixed vertical glass blades on the western exterior provide solar shading from the afternoon sun, with the extent of glass reduced to the North to help overall building heat gain.